sreya-s19/CyberMap-india/README.md

 https://cyber-map-india.netlify.app/

-*(A screenshot of the Cybermap India project showing the timeline for West Bengal)*

 ## 📖 About The Project

 Cybermap India is an interactive 3D data visualization tool designed to make complex cybercrime data accessible and engaging.
 The application presents users with a dynamic, rotating 3D model of the Earth, which they can explore freely.
 As a user zooms in, the globe transitions from a world map to a detailed map of India, revealing clickable state-level boundaries.
 Clicking on a state opens a historical timeline of significant cybercrime incidents for that region.